eiriklied/coffee_script_article/README.md

 There are some drawbacks to introducing a new language in your project.

 First, there is the cost of knowledge.
 Each time you introduce a new technology, it represents another skill your team will need to maintain over time.
 In this case, the cost shouldn't be too bad.
-CoffeeScript is similar too JavaScript, and in any case, you may choose to compile it to JavaScript and maintain it as such.
+CoffeeScript is similar to JavaScript, and in any case, you may choose to compile it to JavaScript and maintain it as such.

 The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
 There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScript's directly, but to date, nothing has yet been released.